Free Easy Knit Beanie Hat Pattern for Circular Needles

 Cast on 88 stitches

-I used the long tail cast on, which works well for knitting in the round, but you can use any cast on.
-See how to cast on in my knit in the round video tutorial.
+I used the long tail cast on (tutorial here), which works well for knitting in the round, but you can use any cast on.

 Knit 8 rounds of rib

-Join to knit in the round and do 8 rounds of knit 1 purl 1 rib stitch.
-See how to do this in my knit in the round for beginners demo.
+Join to knit in the round.
+Knit 1 stitch, purl 1 stitch and repeat this pattern until the end of the round to do k1p1 ribbing.
+See how in my knitting in the round for beginners video.

 Knit stockinette until desired length